noah-ing/PriceHawk/cline_docs/progress.md

 ### Outstanding Issues
 - ✅ CSRF token validation failing on some form submissions (FIXED with enhanced token handling in CsrfToken component)
+- ✅ Next.js build errors related to client-side rendering (FIXED with proper Suspense boundaries for all affected pages)
+- ⚠️ SiteGround hosting limitations (ADDRESSED with PHP restart script solution, pending production testing)
+- ⚠️ TypeScript warnings about missing client components (Not critical for deployment, can be addressed in future updates)
 - ⚠️ Dashboard lacks sufficient product data and useful information for users
 - ⚠️ Alert system needs comprehensive testing before production deployment